-The Pyramid Model is used to promote, prevent, and intervene in supporting emotional competence of all children enrolled in the program.
-The base of the Pyramid Model is built on caring and responsive relationships and high quality environments.
+The Pyramid Model for Social and Emotional Competence is used to promote, prevent, and intervene in supporting emotional competence of all children enrolled in the program.
+The base of the Pyramid Model is built on caring and responsive relationships and high-quality environments.
 It is important to establish trusting relationships to support the child's development of emotional regulation, secure attachment, understanding of their own feelings as well as the feelings of others, and positive approaches to learning.
-High quality environments promote engagement of every child by establishing schedules and routines that are consistent, reasonable and followed to increase predictability and security for each child.
-The TPOT and TPITOS Observation Tools for Preschool and Infant/Toddler Classrooms will be used to ensure implementation of the Pyramid Model at this level.
+High quality environments promote engagement of every child by establishing schedules and routines that are consistent, reasonable, and followed to increase predictability and security for each child.